top of page

 (Temazcal)

-This holistic practice detoxifies the body, purifies the soul, and restores balance.
-The combination
+This holistic practice detoxifies the body, purifies the mind and spirit, and restores balance.

 We form a balanced relationship with our Earth, our Self, and the Community of Life around us.

-(Please contact us via email or text message for the detailed location and how to get there.)
+(Please contact us via email or text message, confirming your presence, for the detailed location and how to get there.)

 Please refrain from wearing any perfume or cologne.